Wolff-Parkinson-White syndrome (WPW)

 The most severe form of a rapid heartbeat is ventricular fibrillation (VF), which may rapidly lead to shock or death.
 It can sometimes occur in people with WPW, particularly if they also have atrial fibrillation (AF), which is another type of abnormal heart rhythm.
 This type of rapid heartbeat requires emergency treatment and a procedure called cardioversion.

 Call your health care provider if:

-Talk to your health care provider about whether your family members should be screened for inherited forms of this condition.
+Talk to your provider about whether your family members should be screened for inherited forms of this condition.

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.